-HIGH TRAVEL SPEED
+ONE TOUCH HIGH TRAVEL SPEED

-For high travel speed while riding the truck, push the high travel speed button on the grab bar and rotate the twist grip to the maximum travel speed position.
+For high travel speed while riding the truck, rotate the twist grip, then press and release the high travel speed button on the grab bar.
+Rotate the twist grip to the maximum travel speed position.